oap-project/oap-tools/integrations/oap/dataproc/benchmark/SQL_DS_Cache_on_Dataproc.md

 2). **Set up cluster:** choose cluster type and Dataproc image version `2.0-centos8`, enable component gateway, and add Jupyter Notebook, ZooKeeper.
 ![Enable_component_gateway](../imgs/component_gateway.png)

 3). **Configure nodes:** choose the instance type and other configurations of nodes.
+To use SSD as SQL Data Source media, please choose a **local SSD** to attach to worker nodes.

 4). **Customize cluster:** add initialization actions as below;